Cynthia71904/Prediction-of-Customer-Purchase-Based-on-XGBoost-Binary-Classification/README.md

 Clone the repository to your local machine.

-Install the required dependencies by running pip install -r requirements.txt.

-Run the main script with the command python main.py.
+Run the main script with the command 'python CBpredi.py'.

 Visualizations Included